Superspin Glass Mediated Giant Spontaneous Exchange Bias in a Nanocomposite of BiFeO$_3$-Bi$_2$Fe$_4$O$_9$

-The dynamics of the spin structure at the interface has been probed by studying the training effect on CEB.
-The dependence of $H_E$ and $H_C$ on the number of repeating cycles is shown in Fig. 2c.
-Both the parameters are found to be decreasing monotonically with the increase in number of cycles indicating spin rearrangement at the interface.
-It appears that the empirical law \cite{Paccard} for purely antiferromagnetic spin rearrangement at the interface $H_E^n$ = $H_E^\infty$ + k.n$^{-\frac{1}{2}}$ with k = 788 Oe and $H_E^\infty$ = 544 Oe cannot describe our data well (green line in Fig. 2c).
-Instead, a model \cite{Mishra} which considers a mixed scenario of two different relaxation rates for frozen and rotate-able uncompensated spin components at the interface $H_E^n$ = $H_E^\infty$ + $A_f$exp(-n/$P_f$) + $A_r$exp(-n/$P_r$) (where f and r denote the frozen and rotate-able spin components) fits the data perfectly well (brown line in Fig. 2c) and yields the fitting parameters as $H_E^\infty$ = 853 Oe, $A_f$ = 3244 Oe, $P_f$ = 0.39, $A_r$ = 370 Oe, and $P_r$ = 2.7.
-The ratio $P_r$/$P_f$ $\sim$ 8 indicates that the rotate-able spins rearrange nearly 8 times faster than the frozen spins.
-The 'memory effect' and 'training effect' experiments thus show that the interface region is populated by SSG moments as well which influence the SEB and CEB significantly.
+The dynamics of the spin structure at the interface has been probed for sample A by studying the training effect on CEB at 5 K for 12 repeating cycles.
+The dependence of $H_E$ and $H_C$ on the number of repeating cycles (n) is shown in Fig. 2(b).
+The CEB obtained under a H$_m$ of 50 kOe following FC with 50 kOe is shown here.
+Both the parameters are found to be decreasing monotonically with the increase in n indicating spin rearrangement at the interface.
+It appears that the empirical law \cite{Paccard} for purely AFM spin rearrangement at the interface $H_E^n$ = $H_E^\infty$ + k.n$^{-\frac{1}{2}}$ with k = 505 Oe and $H_E^\infty$ = 813 Oe cannot describe our data well [green line in Fig. 2(b)].
+Instead, a model \cite{Mishra} which considers a mixed scenario of two different relaxation rates for frozen and rotate-able uncompensated spin components at the interface